Crotalus: Behavior

 No species of Crotalus is considered aggressive; when threatened, most retreat quickly, but most species defend themselves readily when cornered.

 There is no consensus in the available literature about how far rattlesnakes can strike, with estimates ranging from one-third to the entire body length of the rattlesnake.
-Strike distance depends not just on the snake’s size, but also on many other factors, including its species, the position of its body, and its degree of excitement.
+Strike distance depends not just on the snake's size, but also on many other factors, including its species, the position of its body, and its degree of agitation.
 This is compounded by a further lack of consensus as to the location on the anchor coil of the snake from where a strike should be measured.
 They rarely strike further than half of their body length, and almost never more than three-fourths, but trusting such values is unwise if only because it is not feasible to accurately judge the length of a coiled snake.

 Feeding

-The diets of species of Crotalus generally consist of vertebrates, although many invertebrate species have also been consumed.
+The diets of species of Crotalus generally consist of vertebrates, although many invertebrate species are also consumed.
 Smaller species feed mainly on lizards, while larger species start by feeding on lizards as juveniles and then switch to preying mainly on mammals as adults.
-Prey items more frequently taken include rabbits, ground squirrels, tree squirrels, chipmunks, prairie dogs, gophers, and rats and mice, while those less frequently taken include birds, snakes, and amphibians.
+Prey items more frequently taken include rabbits, ground squirrels such as prairie dogs, tree squirrels, chipmunks, gophers, and rats and mice, while those less frequently taken include birds, snakes, and amphibians.
 Cannibalism has been reported in a number of different species.
 Individuals that feed on rodents usually release their prey after a strike to avoid their teeth, and these snakes evidently can discriminate between trails left by prey that has or has not been envenomated.